SheepVand0/GuildSaberMod/README.md

 # GuildSaberProfile

+# Remaking the mod from scratch so see ya in a moment

 Work from 1.18 to 1.23+(On both steam and oculus, PC Version only) This mod allows you to display a Profile Card in game, which makes you able to see your guilds stats, features :